5-logic/the-sync-deployment/docs/deployment-guide.md

 # TheSync Deployment Guide

-This guide will walk you through deploying TheSync application using Docker Compose with Nginx reverse proxy and Portainer.
+This guide will walk you through deploying TheSync application using Docker Compose with Nginx reverse proxy, Portainer, and Diun for container monitoring.

 ## Prerequisites